-Recent Accounting Pronouncements-In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which requires a financial asset measured at amortized cost basis to be presented at the net amount expected to be collected.
+New Accounting Standards Adopted-In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which requires a financial asset measured at amortized cost basis to be presented at the net amount expected to be collected.
 The new rules eliminate the probable initial recognition threshold and, instead, reflect an entity's current estimate of all expected credit losses.
 This ASU is effective for fiscal years beginning after December 15, 2022.
-The Organization expects the new rules to apply to its trade receivables but does not expect the adoption of the new accounting rules to have a material impact on the combined statements of activities, combined statements of functional expenses, or combined statements of cash flows; however, it anticipates changes to controls and procedures, as applicable, to ensure compliance with the new accounting rules.
+The adoption of this standard did not have a material impact on the combined financial statements.